Success rates – give it to me straight!

 Confused?
 So am I!

 What do people really want to know?
 When it boils down to it, people want know ‘what are my chances of having a baby?’
 For the first time the true answer to this question was revealed at the meeting of the European Society of Reproduction and Embryology (ESHRE) in July this year.
-In a study that took 5 years to complete and involved almost 20,000 women it concluded that 3 in every 4 women who started fertility treatment gave birth to a child within 5 years, with over half of women giving birth within 2 years of starting treatment.
+In a study that took 5 years to complete and involved almost 20,000 women it concluded that 3 in every 4 women who started fertility test treatment gave birth to a child within 5 years, with over half of women giving birth within 2 years of starting treatment.
 What was really insightful about this study was that 1 in 6 women who start treatment became pregnant naturally.
 This is a phenomenon that we see all the time…we can’t fully explain why it happens, but sometimes just by starting some fertility tests a pregnancy happens!
 In addition, the hormones that we use for fertility treatment promote a period of increased natural female fertility even after treatment has ended.

 While it’s important to know the success rates per cycle of treatment, this study provides a level of reassurance that while treatment might not always work first time, when you are willing to stick with your fertility treatment and entertain all possibilities, the majority of women will have their baby.« Return to Blog